-Liquidity is maintained through a mixture of long term borrowings and short-term liquid funds in order that there are sufficient funds available for the Company's current and planned operations.
+Liquidity is maintained through a mixture of long-term borrowings and short-term liquid funds in order that there are sufficient funds available for the Company's current and planned operations.
 Committed facilities are in place in order to provide funding for future capital and replacement expenditure as well as to provide sufficient available facilities to meet the seasonal working capital requirements of the Company.
-The revolving credit facility totalled £360m for the Group (2020: £360m) and is in place until March 2025; as at 31 March 2021 £360m is undrawn (2020: £360m).
-At 31 March 2021 the Company's committed undrawn revolving credit facility amounted to £240m (2020: £340m).
+The revolving credit facilities totalled £360m for the Group (2021: £360m) and are in place until March 2025; as at 31 March 2022 £330m is undrawn (2021: £360m).
+At 31 March 2022 the Company's committed revolving credit facility, which was fully undrawn, amounted to £235m (2021: £120m).